bmuller/telemetry_metrics_cloudwatch/README.md

-Cloudwatch has [certain constraints](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html) on the number of metrics that can be sent up at any given time.  `TelemetryMetricsCloudwatch` will send accumulated metric data at least every minute (configurable by the `:push_interval` option) or when the data cache has reached the maximum size that CloudFront will accept.
+Cloudwatch has [certain constraints](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html) on the number of metrics that can be sent up at any given time.  `TelemetryMetricsCloudwatch` will send accumulated metric data at least every minute (configurable by the `:push_interval` option) or when the data cache has reached the maximum size that CloudWatch will accept.

 ### Units